oracle-livelabs/goldengate/goldengate-microservices23ai/west-prepare/west-prepare.md

     ![Add DB Connection](./images/03-02-add-db-connec.png " ")

 3. A Credentials panel will appear.
-For Credential Alias, enter **EAST**.
+For Credential Alias, enter **WEST**.

 4. For User Alias, paste the **db\_west\_private\_connection** value from the Reservation Information.